How Fleets Can Save Money: Complete Guide

 Use a Toll Management Solution

-Using the appropriate technology is essential for preventing costly toll violations and citations.
-An advanced toll management system provides a proactive fleet tolling solution that ensures data accuracy, consolidates payments and saves users time and money.
-It also identifies ways to save on tolls and provides insight and awareness regarding how they impact your fleet.
+Employing the right technology is paramount to avoiding expensive toll violations and citations.
+An advanced toll management system offers a proactive solution for fleet tolling.
+This system guarantees data accuracy, streamlines payments, and ultimately saves users time and money.
+Furthermore, it identifies opportunities to minimize toll expenses and provides valuable insights into how tolls affect your fleet.

 Bestpass serves the toll management needs of 70 of the top 100 trucking fleets in the United States.
 Get coast-to-coast coverage for your fleet, simplifying management by providing one bill under a single point of contact.
 We can provide a customized toll solution featuring a business-specific transponder plan encompassing deployment, tracking and assignment.
 Our programs also include toll-by-plate coverage to reduce violations and online reporting accessibility.

-Bestpass toll management solutions can help prevent transponder abuse.
-You can set up exclusion zones that notify you if someone attempts to complete a toll transaction at an unusual time.
-We also offer roof- and license plate-mounted transponders that are challenging to move to other vehicles.
+Bestpass toll management solutions are designed to effectively prevent transponder abuse.
+By utilizing our services, you can establish exclusion zones that will promptly notify you of any attempts to execute toll transactions at unusual times.
+Additionally, we provide both roof- and license plate-mounted transponders, which are difficult to transfer to other vehicles.

 Learn More About Ways to Reduce Fleet Costs